Cheap Petrol & Diesel

 You can get 5% bonus cashback on everything you buy, up to a maximum £100 with our top pick American Express reward card.
 After the introductory bonus, cashback is then tiered up to 1%, though you need to spend £3,000+ per year to get any cashback.

 Full details and more options in Top Credit Card Rewards.

 An easy way to cut petrol costs is to drive less!
 One option is to share lifts to work with friends.
 There are a few sites that connect people doing the same journey.

-You'll also find a nifty savings calculator to help work out how much your journey costs, as well as how much you could save by sharing with others.
+The site's been going since 1998.
+It reckons a typical daily commuter sharing a journey can save about £1,000/year.
+It has a nifty savings calculator to help work out how much your journey costs, plus how much you could save by sharing.

 The sites store details securely, but when it comes to travelling it's important to be vigilant.
 Arrange to meet for the first time in a public place, let friends or relatives know what you're doing and check their ID to ensure they are who they say they are.